Edit

 Understanding brain tumours in children

-Science The causes of 40 percent of all cases of certain medulloblastoma – dangerous brain tumours affecting children – are hereditary.
+Science & Technology The causes of 40 percent of all cases of certain medulloblastoma – dangerous brain tumours affecting children – are hereditary.
 These are the findings of a recent genetic analysis carried out by scientists from EMBL and numerous colleagues around the world.

 2020